tencent-quantum-lab/External_3T/README.md

 ### Install Modified Version of InterMol
 Finally, after installing these python libraries and Gromacs, you should install the Gromacs-LAMMPS file format converter.
 The InterMol library is taken from the InterMol Github page https://github.com/shirtsgroup/InterMol, but has been modified to fix some bugs related to Gromacs-LAMMPS file conversion (so using the original Github's code with 3T won't work).<br />
+If you are interested, the modification is primarily done in the `utils/Convert_Gromacs_LAMMPS/InterMol/intermol/gromacs/grofile_parser.py` file. <br />
 Note that InterMol is only used for preparing new 3T molecule data `GL_data` object. <b>Because this 3T codebase uses molecule force field caching, you do not need InterMol if you are working with just old molecules that you have already cached in your database.</b> See `utils/process_molecule.py` function `convert_molecule`.
 ```
 cd utils/Convert_Gromacs_LAMMPS/InterMol